mem48/geocompr/main.md

 `st_relates()` includes countries that only touch (but are not within or overlapping with) the selection object.
 Other spatial subsetting operations such as `st_within()` are more conservative, as shown in section \@ref(topological-relations).

-Before we progress to explore the differences between different spatial subsetting operations, it is worth seeing alternative ways to acheive the same result, to deepen understanding of what is going on 'under the hood' (vital for developing advanced geocomputation applications).
+Before we progress to explore the differences between different spatial subsetting operations, it is worth seeing alternative ways to achieve the same result, to deepen understanding of what is going on 'under the hood' (vital for developing advanced geocomputation applications).
 The second way to reproduce the subsetting operation illustrated in Figure \@ref(fig:africa-buff) simply involves expanding the operation over 2 lines: